Gadzhi Kharkharov

 Retool Workflows

-I joined Retool in 2021 to help build a completely new product — Retool Workflows.
-The team was just 2 people — me and a full-stack engineer.
-I drove product and interaction design, iterated on the core flow primitives (API blocks, logic, control flow, etc) and built most of the final Workflows UI in React.
+Joined Retool in 2021 to co-build Workflows from scratch with one full-stack engineer.
+Led product and interaction design, shaped the core flow primitives (API, logic, control flow), and built most of the presentational UI in React.

-Since then the team has grown significantly and Workflows has become a key part of the Retool platform.
-The point was always the same: move quickly, get honest feedback, and build automations engineers actually want to use.
+The team grew and Workflows became a core part of the platform.
+We kept the same approach: ship fast, get blunt feedback, and build automations engineers actually use.

-Early on I prototyped several control-flow and transformer blocks in the Godot game engine because its canvas/graph APIs made it fast to experiment with runtime behavior.
+Early on I prototyped some of the control-flow and transformer blocks in the Godot game engine because its canvas/graph APIs made it fast to experiment with runtime behavior.